awsdocs/amazon-forecast-developer-guide/doc_source/gs-console.md

    Under **Target time series data**, you will see the status of the import job\.
 Wait for Amazon Forecast to finish importing your time\-series data\.
 The process can take several minutes or longer\.
 When your dataset has been imported, the status transitions to **Active**\.
 Additionally, the banner at the top of the dashboard, changes to display the following message:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/forecast/latest/dg/images/gs-step1-imported-banner.png)

-   Now that your target time\-series dataset has been imported, you can train a predictor\.
+   Now that your target time series dataset has been imported, you can train a predictor\.

 ## Step 2: Train a Predictor<a name="gs-console-create-predictor"></a>